bbcmicrobit/micropython/docs/microphone.rst

 .. py:module:: microbit.microphone

 This object lets you access the built-in microphone available on the micro:bit **V2**.
-It can be used to respond to sound.
+It can be used to record and respond to sound.
 The microphone input is located on the front of the board alongside a microphone activity LED, which is lit when the microphone is in use.

 .. image:: microphone.png
     :width: 300px